-MTSU’s Tucker Theatre will be full of the “Joys of the Season” once again Sunday, Dec.
-3, when the university unwraps its special holiday gift of the arts for the community.
+There’s little better than sharing joy with friends and family, and MTSU’s Tucker Theatre will become holiday headquarters for “Joys of the Season” once again Sunday, Dec.
+2, when the university offers its annual arts celebration to the community.

-The popular event, now in its third year, will begin at 4 p.m.
+The family-friendly event, now in its fourth year, will begin at 3 p.m.
 Dec.
-3 to showcase music, art, theater and dance created by MTSU students and faculty, says H. Stephen Smith, a longtime voice professor in the School of Music and interim associate dean of the College of Liberal Arts, which presents “Joys of the Season” each year.
+2 and showcase music, art, theater and dance created by MTSU students and faculty in the College of Liberal Arts, which presents “Joys of the Season” each year.

-Tucker Theatre is located inside the Boutwell Dramatic Arts Building.
-A campus parking map is available at http://tinyurl.com/MTSUParkingMap.
+Tucker Theatre is located inside the Boutwell Dramatic Arts Building at 615 Champion Way.
+A campus map is available at http://tinyurl.com/MTSUParking.

-General admission tickets are $10, and children in grades K-12 and seniors age 55 and up can attend for $5 each.
+General admission tickets are $15, and children in grades K-12 can attend for $5 each.
 MTSU students can attend free with a current ID.

 Tickets can be purchased in advance at www.mtsuarts.com.
 Tickets also will be available at the Tucker Theatre box office an hour before curtain time.

-“Joys of the Season” launched in 2015 as a way to showcase the college’s performing and fine arts departments and to express the university’s gratitude for decades of community support.
+“Joys of the Season” began in 2015 as a way to showcase the College of Liberal Arts’ performing and fine arts departments and to express the university’s gratitude for decades of community support.

-Proceeds from the concert and all fine art sales will once again benefit MTSU Arts, which the College of Liberal Arts founded in 2011 to support public performances and exhibits by the Department of Art, Department of Theatre and Dance, and the School of Music.
+Proceeds from the concert and all fine art sales will again benefit MTSU Arts, which the College of Liberal Arts founded in 2011 to support public performances and exhibits by the art, theatre and dance departments and the School of Music.

 MTSU Arts performances are sponsored by Ascend Federal Credit Union.